SkoolNotes/Taproot/2020ISOS101/KBxISOSMLPrivacy.md

 - garbage in, garbage out + black box
 	- not. good.
-	- especially when AI will dominate descision making and analysiss
+	- especially when AI will dominate decision making and analysis.

 - forced to give data by tragedy of the commons
 	- you want ml networks to portray your demographic accurately,